How to Check Tire Pressure

 You’ll first need access to a tire pressure gauge to check tire pressure.
 These can be found at your local automotive parts store or a service station.
 If you’re in a bind and don’t have access to a tire pressure instrument, you can use your thumb or hand to apply some pressure and see if your tire is soft or extremely firm.

 A properly inflated tire should be somewhere in the middle, but for best results, use a gauge to see if they’re at the manufacturer’s recommended level is a must.
-Here are some step-by-step instructions for checking tire pressure with a gauge:

-1. If possible, begin with cold tires: According to Firestone, car manufacturers list the recommended psi (pounds per square inch of pressure) assuming the tires are cold.
-This doesn’t exactly mean physically cold, but that the car has not been driven in more than three hours, or less than a mile at a low or moderate speed.
+1. If possible, begin with cold tires: According to Firestone, car manufacturers list the recommended psi (pounds per square inch of pressure), assuming the tires are cold.
+This doesn’t exactly mean physically cold, but that the car has not been driven in more than three hours or less than a mile at a low or moderate speed.
 Checking tire pressure after having just driven can lead to unreliable results.

 2. Double-check the manufacturer’s recommended psi: Check the recommended tire pressure settings again on the driver’s side door or in the owner’s manual.
 Note whether or not the back and front have different pressures, then write them down.